 Candidacy Examination.
 Before being admitted to candidacy for the Ph.D. in mathematics the student is expected to acquire an understanding of the main fields of modern mathematics and to demonstrate ability to do competent research in a particular field.
-The purpose of the candidacy examination is to determine as early as possible the candidate's progress toward these objectives.

 The first graduate year is usually spent in acquiring basic background knowledge in the several fields of mathematics.
-Comprehensive written examinations will be given toward the end of the third term of the first year of graduate study.
+In order to determine as early as possible the candidate's progress toward this objective, written candidacy examinations will be given toward the end of the first year of graduate study.
 These examinations will consist of two 3-hour papers, one covering the field of algebra, the other real and complex analysis.
-They will not be concerned with detailed technical results and the reproduction of proofs but will emphasize the ability to use the basic concepts and to relate various mathematical ideas.
+They emphasize the ability to apply basic mathematical ideas and theorems to specific cases.
 A syllabus is available to graduate students describing the topics on which the examinations are based.

 During the summer following the first year of graduate work, each graduate student in mathematics is expected to plan a program of independent study and research work under the guidance of some member of the mathematics staff.
 This summer program should provide the student with an opportunity to acquire new mathematical knowledge and to generate new mathematical ideas.
 Shortly after the beginning of the fall term, the faculty will make an overall evaluation of the progress and research potential of these graduate students.
-This evaluation will be based upon the performance in course work during the first year of study, the results of the comprehensive examinations, and a report on the summer's independent work.
-The results of this evaluation will be reported to the student and will be used in consultation with the student to plan his subsequent academic program.
-At this time each student is expected to arrange with a member of the faculty to act as his research adviser.
-A form to be filled out by the student and his adviser will be provided for this purpose.
+The results of this evaluation will be reported to the student and will be used in consultation with the student to plan a subsequent academic program.
+At this time each student is expected to arrange with a member of the faculty to act as a research adviser.